Timothy Ridout: Biography

 At the Royal Philharmonic Society (RPS) Awards, held at London's Southbank Centre on 1 March 2023, Ridout received the Young Artists Award.

 In May 2023, BBC Music Magazine listed Ridout amongst the twelve greatest violists of all time.
 The twelve listed, were: Wolfgang Amadeus Mozart, Carl Stamitz, Lionel Tertis, Rebecca Clarke, Paul Hindemith, William Primrose, Nobuko Imai, Kim Kashkashian, Yuri Bashmet, Tabea Zimmermann, Lawrence Power and Timothy Ridout.

-In June 2023, Ridout was made a visiting professor at the Royal Academy of Music in London.
+In June 2023, Ridout was made a visiting professor at the Royal Academy of Music in London, and in 2026 joined the RAM Strings Department as Professor of Viola.

 At the Gramophone Classical Music Awards on 4 October 2023, Ridout won the Concerto award for his recording of the Elgar ‘Viola Concerto’ and the Bloch Suite for Viola and Orchestra, with the BBC Symphony Orchestra and Martyn Brabbins.

 Ridout was made a Fellow of the Royal Academy of Music (FRAM) in 2024.

 In July 2024, at the Kissinger Sommer International Music Festival, Ridout was awarded the Luitpold Prize.

 In Berlin, at the Philharmonie, in December 2024, Ridout performed the world premiere of Mark Simpson's Viola Concerto, Hold Your Heart in Your Teeth, which was written for Ridout, with the Deutsches Symphonie-Orchester Berlin, conducted by Robin Ticciati.
+The work received its UK premiere on 25 September 2025 with the Royal Liverpool Philharmonic, conducted by Andrew Manze.

 Other works written for Ridout include Shadow Walkers, written by American composer Nahre Sol as a co-commission from the Konzerthaus Dortmund, Schloss Elmau, the Verbier Festival and the University of Birmingham, where he premiered it in October 2024 with Jonathan Ware.

-At the 2025 Opus Klassik awards in Berlin, Ridout won Young Instrumentalist of the Year for his 2025 solo album of unaccompanied works by Telemann, Bach, Britten and Shaw.
+At the 2025 Opus Klassik awards in Berlin, Ridout won Young Instrumentalist of the Year for his 2025 solo album of unaccompanied works by Telemann, Bach, Britten and Shaw.The album also won the Instrumental Award category at the 2026 BBC Music Magazine Awards.

+In March 2026, Ridout was announced as one of the Wigmore Hall's Associate Artists with a tenure of five years.

+At the 52nd G7 summit in Évian-les-Bains, Ridout performed Brahms' First Piano Quartet alongside Yo-Yo Ma, Beatrice Rana and Renaud Capuçon, to an audience of world leaders including Emmanuel Macron, Volodymyr Zelenskyy, Keir Starmer and Sanae Takaichi.